-Cory Birk - Registered Physiotherapist Hons.
-BSc, MScPT, CAT (C)
+Cory Birk, Registered Physiotherapist Hons.
+BSc, MScPT, CAT (C), CAFCI

 Cory is a Registered Physiotherapist who also has his designation as a Certified Athletic Therapist.
 He graduated from York University in 2005 with his Honours Bachelor of Science degree and a Certificate in Athletic Therapy.
 In 2007 he completed his Master of Science degree in Physiotherapy from the University of Toronto.
+He has a certification in anatomical acupuncture through the Acupuncture Foundation of Canada.
 Cory joined New Horizons Rehabilitation Services Inc. in December 2007.
 He has a special interest in treating sports injuries and other orthopedic conditions.
-Cory has worked as a therapist for a variety of teams including the men’s hockey and women’s rugby varsity teams at York University.
-Currently Cory is the athletic therapist for the Listowel Cyclones Jr. B hockey team.
-Cory has a strong interest in manual therapy and is working towards challenging the Intermediate Exam through the Orthopedic Division of the CPA.
-He has also completed the Level 1, and 2A/3A acupuncture courses through the Acupuncture Foundation of Canada Institute (AFCI).
+His approach to physiotherapy includes detailed assessments, education, manual therapy, and a patient specific exercise program.

 Terri graduated from Western University with her Honours Bachelor of Medical Science, specialization in Physiology, degree in 2015.
 In 2017, she completed her Master of Science in Physical Therapy from the University of Toronto.
 Terri joined New Horizons Rehabilitation Services Inc. in September 2017.
-She has a special interest in treating patients with orthopedic injuries, as well as neurological conditions, including stroke and brain injury.
-Terri has a keen interest in continuing education and has completed courses in soft tissue release, concussion management and has completed Level 1 of the Canadian Physiotherapy Association’s Orthopedic Division courses.
-She is eager to broaden her education and is registered to continue through the Orthopedic Division's advance training, as well as pursue her acupuncture certification.
+She has a special interest in treating patients with orthopedic injuries, as well as neurological conditions including stroke and brain injury.
+Terri has a keen interest in continuing education and has completed several post-graduate courses in concussion management, anatomical acupuncture and manual therapy to ensure high-quality and evidence-based care for her patients.

 Alexandra completed her Bachelor's degree in Kinesiology at Western University in 2014.
 She moved to Calgary, Alberta where she worked as an assistant in busy private practice physiotherapy clinics.
 She completed her Masters of Science in Physical Therapy from The University of Alberta in December 2018.
 Her clinical placements provided her with a wide variety of experiences in Physical Therapy.
 Her favourite area of practice has always been orthopaedics, but she also has a strong interest in Vestibular Physiotherapy, helping patients with Dizziness, Vertigo, and Imbalance.
 She is completing her level 1 ortho exam in September 2019, and will be starting her Level 1 Acupuncture course with Acupuncture Canada at the end of summer 2019.
 She looks forward to taking courses in the treatment of concussions, as well as further training in Vestibular Physiotherapy in the near future.